bakkeby/dwm-flexipatch/README.md

    - [dmenumatchtop](https://dwm.suckless.org/patches/dmenumatchtop)
       - updates the position of dmenu to match that of the bar
       - i.e. if topbar is 0 then dmenu will appear at the bottom and if 1 then dmenu will appear at the top

+   - dragcfact
+      - lets you resize clients' size (i.e. modify cfact) by holding modkey + shift and dragging the mouse

    - [dragmfact](https://dwm.suckless.org/patches/dragmfact/)
       - lets you resize the split in the tile layout (i.e. modify mfact) by holding the modkey and dragging the mouse